-For businesses facing financial difficulty, we’ve put together some steps on how to help improve cash flow and seek advice to help stay afloat and reduce the possibility of insolvency happening.
+As energy prices continue to rise, supply chain disruptions continue, inflation increases and laws and regulations change, we’ve put together some steps to help improve cash flow and seek advice to help reduce the possibility of insolvency.

 Fail to prepare, prepare to fail